Learn-Write-Repeat/Open-contributions/Sakshi_Kulkarni_ML_Decision_Tree_Algorithm.md

  <img src="infogain.png" alt="drawing" width="400"/>

-This is used for categorical data.
+## What if the data is categorical?

  # Decision tree for regression
  We have the following data.We need to predict the salary for a particular level of position for example 4.5